hueyyeng/simple-react-lightbox/README.md

 #### Yes, options!
 But how do I use them?

 Passing options is as simple as defining props for a React component.
 Actually, the options **are** props for the SRLWrapper component.
-I will strongly recommend to create a constant with all the options and then [spread it](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) in the component.
-Is fast, readable and easy to change.
-Thanks ES6 😎
+I will strongly recommend to create a constant with all the options and then pass it to the component with the prop **options**.
-Remember that you can have as many light-box as you want.
-Just import the SRLWrapper and use it to wrap your images.

 ```jsx
 import React from "react";